Horizontal-org/Tella-website/docs/Discover Tella/features.md

 To ensure user privacy and anonymity, only essential data is transmitted to our Feedback server through HTTPS POST requests.
 Logs containing user information (IP address, date and time, and user-agent) are automatically deleted weekly.

-On the Feedback server database, a copy of user-provided data and the platform used (Android or iOS) is securely stored.
-Access to this database is restricted with a password.
+On the Feedback server database, we only store a copy of the text sent by users in the feedback form and which platform it came from (Android or iOS).

 :::info